tranlynhathao/tranlynhathao/README.md

                                          .-/+ossossososso+/-.
 ```

-👋 Hi!
-My name is Tran Ly Nhat Hao, and I hail from Tay Ninh in Vietnam.
-Currently, I am in my freshman year at the VNUHCM - University of Science.<br><br>❤️‍🔥 I am actively seeking opportunities in the fields of Software Engineering and Machine Learning.
-My goal is to leverage my expertise in programming, project management, and creativity to make meaningful contributions in a professional sphere.<br><br>📘 For inquiries or collaboration opportunities, please feel free to reach out to me via email at haotran04022005@gmail.com or connect with me on LinkedIn under the name Tran Ly Nhat Hao.<br><!-- <br>💻 You can also explore more about me and my endeavors on my personal website.<br> --> <br>Thank you for considering me for any potential opportunities, and I look forward to connecting with you soon.
+👋 Hello!
+I'm Tran Ly Nhat Hao, and Tay Ninh is where I'm from in Vietnam.
+I'm a first-year student at the VNUHCM - University of Science right now.

+❤️‍🔥 I am actively looking for positions in machine learning and software engineering.
+To significantly impact social change, I hope to use my skills in project management, programming, and creative.

+📘 You can contact me by email at haotran04022005@gmail.com if you have any questions or would want to work together.
+You can also find me on LinkedIn under the name Tran Ly Nhat Hao.
+You can also explore more about me and my endeavors on my personal website.

+Thank you for considering me for any potential opportunities, and I look forward to connecting with you soon.

 ## 🌐 Socials: